CMSgov/price-transparency-guide/schemas/provider-reference/README.md

 ### Provider Reference File
+**The Provider Reference File is an optional file that can be leveraged to significantly decrease file sizes of the required machine-readable files.
+The Transparency in Coverage final rules do not require plans and issuers to publish a Provider Reference file.**

 The schema has a single root object vs an array to accommodate formats that may not allow for multiple root nodes, such as XML.